omartgabr/omartgabr/README.md

 I'm currently learning GUI applications in C++, as well as many popular libraries such as Boost and STL.
 Additonally, I am also learning Python in some of my mathematics and physics courses that implement mathematical applications.

-Aside from programming, I am also interested in cybersecurity and information technology.
-I am currently studying to achieve the Comptia Security+ certification.

 I'm looking to collaborate with anyone who is willing to share feedback to my projects, or simply wanting to discuss the C++ or Python languages.
 My repository wil contain an array of different scaled projects that I work on from time to time.